 (a) After the Governor determines that the program meets the requirements under 34 CFR § 690.93, the institution must submit to the Secretary documentation that–

 (1) The program has been in existence for at least one year from the date that the Governor determines that the program met the regulatory requirements.
-The Secretary considers a program to have been in existence for at least one year if the eligible workforce program has met the conditions under 34 CFR § 690.92(a) and (b) and 34 CFR § 690.93(a) for at least one year.
+The Secretary considers a program to have been in existence for at least one year if the program has met the conditions under 34 CFR § 690.92(a) and (b) and 34 CFR § 690.93(a) for at least one year.

 (2) The program meets placement and completion rate requirements—

-(i) For the 2026-27 and 2027-28 award years only, as determined through a certification from the Governor, based on the Governor’s analysis using available administrative data, including wage records, that the eligible workforce program meets the following standards—
+(i) For the 2026-27 and 2027-28 award years only, as determined through a certification from the Governor, based on the Governor’s analysis using available administrative data, including wage records, that the program meets the following standards—

 § 690.97 Regaining eligibility

-(a) If an eligible workforce program loses eligibility based on failure of completion or placement rates under 34 CFR § 690.94(b)(1)(i), or the institution voluntarily discontinues a failing eligible workforce program, the institution may not seek to reestablish the eligibility of the failing eligible workforce program, or to establish eligibility for a substantially similar eligible workforce program sharing the same four-digit CIP code, until two years following the earlier of the date the program loses eligibility under 34 CFR § 690.94(b)(1)(i) or the date the institution voluntarily discontinues the failing workforce program.
+(a) If an eligible workforce program loses eligibility based on failure of completion or placement rates under 34 CFR § 690.94(b)(1)(i), or the institution voluntarily discontinues a failing eligible workforce program, the institution may not seek to reestablish the eligibility of the failing program, or to establish eligibility for a substantially similar program sharing the same four-digit CIP code, until two years following the earlier of the date the program loses eligibility under 34 CFR § 690.94(b)(1)(i) or the date the institution voluntarily discontinues the failing workforce program.